Blog

 6. Show your brand personality

-Password reset emails serve an important functional purpose, but that doesn’t mean they have to be boring!
 Remember, these transactional emails enjoy a 100% open rate because people have to open them.
 Take this opportunity to showcase your brand voice and remind people why they like you.

 Society6 password reset email